MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 ## Upload an app and preview in Teams

-After configuring the tab app for Single Sign-On (SSO) in Azure AD within the app code, and in the app manifest file, you're now ready to upload your tab app in Teams.
+After configuring the tab app for SSO in Azure AD within the app code, and in the app manifest file, you're now ready to upload your tab app in Teams.
 You can then preview it within the Teams environment.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/sso-flow.png" alt-text="SSO app":::